mrtfog/Readme/README.md

 # ⚡ About Me:
 Hi!
-I am Martin Fogliacco, Full Stack Developer and UX/UI Designer, specializated and passionate with Front End Development.<br>Below, you will see more interesting info about me.<br><br>🚧 Work in progress<br>I am currently working on my portfolio.<br><br>📖 What i am learning about?<br>I am currently learning GSAP, Three.js, and React Native.<br>
+I am Martin Fogliacco, Full Stack Developer and UX/UI Designer, specializated and passionate with Front End Development.<br>Below, you will see more interesting info about me.<br><br>🚧 Work in progress<br>Currently working on my portfolio.<br><br>📖 What i am learning about?<br>Currently learning GSAP, Three.js, and React Native.<br>

 ## 🌐 Socials: